 - The possibility of losing money when you sell your shares.
 Because there’s a 60-day lag between when you request to sell your shares and when that order is processed, you can suffer a loss if the value of your investments declines within that window.

 Who Should Invest in Fundrise

 Fundrise isn’t the right type of investment for everybody.
-That’s not because it isn’t a great place to park your money and watch it grow – but there are other basics you should take care of before you add this to your portfolio.
+That’s not because it isn’t a good place to park your money and watch it grow, but because there are other basics you should take care of before you add this to your portfolio.

 Let’s look at who should consider investing in Fundrise.

-- Those who have an emergency fund in place: Because you’ll need access to money with total liquidity in case of an emergency, you should make sure you have emergency savings before you invest in Fundrise.
-How much of an emergency fund you need depends upon your bills, the steadiness of your job, how many incomes your household has, and your comfort level.
-But at the very least, you should keep a minimum of $1,000 in your emergency fund before you invest with Fundrise.
+- Those who have an emergency fund in place.
+Because you’ll need access to money with total liquidity in case of an emergency, you should make sure you have sufficient emergency savings before you invest in Fundrise.

-- Your high-interest debt should be paid off: It doesn’t make any financial sense to begin investing in vehicles like Fundrise if you still owe on high-interest credit cards.
-The rate of return you earn on Fundrise would be less than what you’re paying in interest on your credit card balance.
-Before you begin investing with Fundrise, you should pay off your credit cards and any other consumer debt other than your mortgage.
+- Your high-interest debt should be paid off.
+It doesn’t make any financial sense to begin investing in vehicles like Fundrise if you still owe on high-interest credit cards.
+The rate of return you earn via Fundrise will be less than what you’re paying in interest on your credit card balance.
+Before you begin investing with Fundrise, you should pay off your credit cards and any other consumer debt (other than your mortgage).

-- You should be maxing out your 401k: You should first be maxing out your 401k at work enough to get your full company match.
-If you’re not doing that, you’re leaving free money on the table.
-And that’s never a good wealth-building strategy.
+- You should be maxing out your 401(k).
+You should first be maxing out your 401(k) up to your full company match.
+If you’re not doing that, you’re leaving free money on the table (which is never a good wealth-building strategy).

-- You want to diversify your IRA or taxable investments: There’s something to be said for not putting all your eggs in one basket.
+- You want to diversify your IRA or taxable investments.

 Fundrise Review: Final Thoughts